Flint Creek Home of my son's, Keith Grench, Champion line (English) Bulldogs.

 Phoebe and Boss had a super cute female puppy (now in a great home.)

 Art fell in love with a white puppy, and adopted "Grace" when we went to see the bulldogs for Keith.
 She is Spike's half sister, they share their father, her mother is Phebe.
 (Later she can be bred to Boss who is totally unrelated.)
 Art holding her in first photo, Aryne holding her in grown photo.
-Since Keith is selling out most of his bulldogs we will also sell her, unless we keep Boss since he is unrelated.
+Grace is now living with Art's niece in a foster to adopt home.
+Works out great they are spoiling her rotten and just adore her!
+We will still be able to use her in the breeding program, since either Keith or we will keep Boss.

 I need photos of Lady yet. she is unrelated to Boss, and also unrelated to Spike.
 Lady, is a chocolate compact brindle female from TX.
 Super cute!